timsvoice/supplementary-buttons-anki/README.md

 * a **hyperlink** button (shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>H</kbd>):

     Upon pressing the button, you will be presented with a dialog window where you can enter both a link and text.
 To unlink a hyperlink, use the unlink button.

 * a **text highlight** button (shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>N</kbd> to select color, <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> to apply it):

     Highlight your text with any color you would like.

 * a **blockquote** button (shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Y</kbd>):

     Cite your source distinctively from the rest of the text.
 You can add an author by putting brackets around the text:

         Do not pray for easy lives.
 Pray to be stronger men. [[John F. Kennedy]]

     > Do not pray for easy lives.
-Pray to be stronger men.
+Pray to be stronger men.<br />
     > _John F. Kennedy_

 * **alignment** buttons:

     Align your text left, right, center or justified.
 Shortcuts are <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>L</kbd>, <kbd>R</kbd>, <kbd>B</kbd> and <kbd>J</kbd>, respectively.

 * a **heading** button (shortcut <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>1</kbd>):

     You can either create a heading by prepending text with hashes: `#` for a `<h1>` heading, `######` for a `<h6>` heading.
 If you do not prepend any hashes, or if you select no text at all, a dialog will appear where you can create your own heading.

+## Markdown

+* learn about Markdown (tutorial)
+* how the Markdown button works
+* specific examples for Python Markdown implementation
+    * code blocks
+    * definition lists
+    * footnotes
+    * abbreviations

 ## Custom user-defined keybindings